EliEladElrom/Flash-Optimizing-Tools/README.txt

 eladlib

-This collection is Elad Elrom’s private library of Adobe Action Script 3.0 APIs for Adobe Flex and AIR.
-These are some of the APIs and experiments that Elad Elrom developed over the years on his spare time and decided to share with the Adobe’s community.
+This collection is Elad Elrom's private library of Adobe Action Script 3.0 APIs for Adobe Flex and AIR.
+These are some of the APIs and experiments that Elad Elrom developed over the years on his spare time and decided to share with the Flash community.
 The APIs are split into two projects since some APIs are for Adobe AIR and some are for Adobe Flex.
 The libraries includes the following APIs:

 EladLibFlex